scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * [helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the EKS cluster.
 In this tutorial, it is used to deploy Scalar DL and Schema loading helm charts to the EKS cluster.
 Helm version 3.5 or latest is required.

-> **REQUIREMENTS:**
->
+### Requirements

-> * You must have the authority to pull `scalar-ledger` and `scalardl-schema-loader` container images.
+* You must have the authority to pull `scalar-ledger` and `scalardl-schema-loader` container images.
-> * You must configure the database properties in the helm chart custom values file.
+* You must configure the database properties in the helm chart custom values file.
-> * You must confirm that the node group Kubernetes label matches the label in the helm chart [custom values](https://github.com/scalar-labs/scalar-kubernetes/tree/master/conf) file.
+* You must confirm that the node group Kubernetes label matches the label in the helm chart [custom values](https://github.com/scalar-labs/scalar-kubernetes/tree/master/conf) file.

 ### Deploy Scalar DL